 There are a number of requirements that need to be met before work is undertaken in the rail corridor.
-Our definition for the rail corridor is fence to fence or where there are no fences.
+Our definition for the rail corridor is fence to fence or where there are no fences, structure, eg. Overhead wire pole, horizontally and vertically.
+Refer to the GoTo - Rail corridor work for more detail.